 2018-19 (junior at Georgia Tech)

-One of the nation’s top rim protectors on one of the nation’s best defensive teams … Ranked 10th nationally in blocked shots (2.52 per game) and led the ACC in all games in in conference games only (2.56) … 31 blocks in his last 10 games, more than a third of his season total … Finished with 78 total blocks, same total as Ben Lammers accumulated as a senior … Enabled Tech to rank No. 15 nationally in effective field goal percentage defense and No. 13 in three-point defense, No. 37 in overall defensive efficiency … Received the most extensive playing time of his career (30.3 minutes per game, 32.8 mpg vs. ACC) … Started Tech’s last 25 games, moving into the lineup Dec.
-1 vs. St. John’s (game 6) … Finished regular season strong, averaging 15.0 ppg and 9.0 rebounds in Tech’s final four games (11 and 7 at Virginia, 18 and 9 vs. Boston College, 19 and 9 at NC State, 12/11 vs. Notre Dame), while converting 26-of-35 shots from the floor and 8-of-11 from the free throw line … Tech’s No. 2 scorer in ACC games (11.4 ppg) and overall (10.5 ppg) … Converted 56.4 percent of his field goal tries in all games, 56 percent in ACC games … Converted 71.2 percent of his free throws in ACC games and taken 7.1 rebounds per game … Scored 20 points and hit 9-11 FG in his ACC debut vs. Wake Forest, 16 points each vs. Syracuse and Clemson (1st meeting), 24 (9-17 FG) vs. Louisville, 16 in first meeting vs. Notre Dame … Posted seven double-doubles – at Northwestern (12 points/12 rebounds), vs. St. John’s (14 pts/12 rebs), Gardner-Webb (22 pts, 12 rebs), at Arkansas (14 pts, career-high 14 rebs), Louisville (career-high 24 pts, 11 rebs), Notre Dame (16 pts, 10 rebs in first meeting, 12 pts, 11 rebs in ACC Tournament)
+One of the nation’s top rim protectors on one of the nation’s best defensive teams … Ranked 10th nationally in blocked shots (2.52 per game) and led the ACC in all games in conference games only (2.56) … 31 blocks in his last 10 games, more than a third of his season total … Finished with 78 total blocks, same total as Ben Lammers accumulated as a senior … Enabled Tech to rank No. 15 nationally in effective field goal percentage defense and No. 13 in three-point defense, No. 37 in overall defensive efficiency … Received the most extensive playing time of his career (30.3 minutes per game, 32.8 mpg vs. ACC) … Started Tech’s last 25 games, moving into the lineup Dec.
+1 vs. St. John’s (game 6) … Finished regular season strong, averaging 15.0 ppg and 9.0 rebounds in Tech’s final four games (11 and 7 at Virginia, 18 and 9 vs. Boston College, 19 and 9 at NC State, 12/11 vs. Notre Dame), while converting 26-of-35 shots from the floor and 8-of-11 from the free throw line … Tech’s No. 2 scorer in ACC games (11.4 ppg) and overall (10.5 ppg) … Converted 56.4 percent of his field goal tries in all games, 56 percent in ACC games … Converted 71.2 percent of his free throws in ACC games and took 7.1 rebounds per game … Scored 20 points and hit 9-of-11 FG in his ACC debut vs. Wake Forest, 16 points each vs. Syracuse and Clemson (1st meeting), 24 (9-17 FG) vs. Louisville, 16 in first meeting vs. Notre Dame … Posted seven double-doubles – at Northwestern (12 points/12 rebounds), vs. St. John’s (14 pts/12 rebs), Gardner-Webb (22 pts, 12 rebs), at Arkansas (14 pts, career-high 14 rebs), Louisville (career-high 24 pts, 11 rebs), Notre Dame (16 pts, 10 rebs in first meeting, 12 pts, 11 rebs in ACC Tournament).

 2017-18 (sophomore at Texas)